danteali/DockerRunFiles/README.md

 sudo ip addr add 192.168.0.10/32 dev lan_net-shim sudo ip link set lan_net-shim up
 ```
-The last thing we need to do is to tell our host to use that interface when communicating with the containers.
+Now we need to tell our host to use that interface when communicating with the containers.
 Decide what IP range you want to reserve for the containers and use it in the following command.
 For example here we have reserved `192.168.0.224/29` which gives the containers .225 to .231 to use (we don't use the first IP .224 as it's reserved for host <-> container network communication).
 `sudo ip route add 192.168.0.224/29 dev lan_net-shim`
 We put these commands in a script [here](https://github.com/danteali/DockerRunFiles/blob/master/macvlan/macvlan_docker.cleaned) to be run at host startup by crontab.
-Just make sure it prooperly reflects your own IP addresses and ethernet interface.
+Just make sure it properly reflects your own IP addresses and ethernet interface.
-Also see guide [here](https://blog.oddbit.com/post/2018-03-12-using-docker-macvlan-networks/) which helped me.

 Then we need to create a docker network for any containers which get their own IP.
-Make sure to use corresponding IP addresses/ranges as used in host interface above, and the correct ethernet interface name of your host (get with `ifconfig`):
+Make sure to use the same IP addresses/ranges as used in the host interface above, and also the correct ethernet interface name of your host (get with `ifconfig`):
 ```
 docker network create \
   -d macvlan \